 What Is Company Culture?

-Of course, a company culture can, by definition, be learned, but that does not mean all qualified employees want to learn a given culture – some people will just never want to celebrate employee birthday parties, for example.
+Company culture can be learned, but that does not mean that everyone wants to learn a given culture—some people will just never want to attend employee birthday parties, for example.

 Interview Questions About Company Culture

 Interview questions about company culture are designed to determine whether you will be a good fit for an organization.
-There are no right or wrong answers to these questions since a bad fit is just as problematic for you as for your employer, but you can practice answering typical questions in order to increase your confidence for your interview.
+There are no right or wrong answers to these questions.
+A bad fit is just as problematic for you as for your employer.
+But it's still helpful to practice answering typical questions in order to increase your confidence for your interview.

 Here are examples of interview questions that are used to determine whether you're a good match for the company: